Liquid Intrusion Detection System

 Protect your investment.
 Contact us to find out how!

 New Jersey gets its fair share of wet weather, including Superstorms, Nor’easters, thunderstorms, and flash flooding, all of which can wreak havoc on a building—inside and outside.
 Fortunately, there are steps building owners can take to minimize storm damage and protect their elevator equipment.
+NOAA will issue its initial seasonal outlook for the 2021 hurricane season in late May.
+The Atlantic hurricane season officially runs from June 1 through November 30 and now is the time to prepare and plan to protect your equipment.

 - Step 1: Park elevators near the center of the hoist-way before the storm.
 This will keep the cab, door equipment, and traveling cable out of any water that may accumulate in the pit.